AmitKumarDas/Decisions/blogs/oep/0001_maya_operations.md

 }

-// New returns a new instance of Ops func New(opts ...OpsOption) *Ops {
+// New returns a new instance of Ops func New(opts ...OperationOption) *Operation {
-  o := &Ops{ops.Base: ops.New()}
+  o := &Operation{Operation: pipe.NewOperation()}
   return o.withOptions(opts...)
 }

-// From returns a new instance of Ops
-// by making use of the provided base
+// From returns a new instance of operation by making use of
-// Ops instance
-func From(base *BaseOps, opts ...OpsOption) *Ops {
+// the provided common operation instance func From(common *pipe.Operation, opts ...OperationOption) *Operation {
-  b := base
+  b := common
   if b == nil {
-    b = ops.New()
+    b = pipe.NewOperation()
+    b.Errors = append(
+      b.Errors,
-    b.Errors = append(b.Errors, errors.New("failed to init pod ops: nil base provided"))
+      errors.New("failed to init pod operation: nil common provided"), )
   }

-  o := &Ops{ops.Base: b}
+  o := &Operation{Operation: b}
   return o.withOptions(opts...)
 }

-// Steps sets Ops instance with the
+// Steps builds this operation instance with steps that get
-// provided steps that will be run later
-//
-// NOTE:
-//  These steps form the core of pod
-// operations
-func (p *Ops) Steps(opts ...OpsStep) *Ops {
+// executed as part of running this operation func (p *Ops) Steps(opts ...OpsStep) *Ops {
   p.RunSteps = append(p.RunSteps, opts...)
   return p